Generative Engine Optimisation Agency: Why Earned Media Wins AI Visibility

 This is the engine.
 We earn coverage and mentions in the sources AI models trust, the trade titles, the national press, the credible specialist sites.
 We build the citable assets too.
 The original data, the expert commentary, the genuinely useful pages that get referenced.
 This is where most of the movement comes from, and it is the part the schema crowd cannot easily copy.

 We track your share of answer over time against named competitors, how often you are mentioned and cited, and the sentiment when you do appear.
-We report it straight.
+We report it straight and report it frequently.

 What this looks like in practice

 Here is the pattern we keep seeing.
 A B2B software firm comes to us frustrated.
-They rank well, the site is quick, the content calendar is full, and yet when a buyer asks ChatGPT to recommend a tool in their category, it names three rivals and not them.
+They rank well, the site is quick, the content calendar is full, and yet when a buyer asks ChatGPT to recommend a tool in their category and it names three rivals and not them.

 So we go and change that.
 We get them commenting on the issues their buyers actually care about, in the titles those buyers read.
 We turn their own data into something worth citing.
 A few months later the same prompt starts including them, because the open web finally has a reason to.